rOpenSpain/CatastRo/README.md

 The WFS service allows to download vector objects of specific cadastral elements.
 The result is provided as `sf` objects (See **sf** package).

-Note that there are some limitations on the extension ans number of elementa to query.
+Note that there are some limitations on the extension and number of elements to query.
 For batch-downloading the ATOM service is preferred.

 These functions are named `catr_wms_xxx` where `_xxx` can have the values;